15cm/AMM/README.md

 # AMM ![Travis CI](https://travis-ci.org/15cm/AMM.svg?branch=master)
-Aria2 Menubar Monitor, a tool to help with monitoring Aria2 Status on macOS menubar.
+Aria2 Menubar Monitor, a tool to help with monitoring Aria2 Status on the macOS menubar.

 [中文说明](./README_zh.md)

 # Features
-- Fetch status of Aria2 Server using Aria2 RPC(via websocket) and display it.
+- Fetch status of Aria2 server using Aria2 RPC (via websocket) and display it.
-- Multiple Aria2 servers support.
+- Multiple Aria2 server support.
 Refresh interval of global status and tasks can be configured for each server.
 - ws/wss(self-signed certificate included) support
 - Dark Mode
 - Control Mode for task management